 Demand for animal products in recent decades have intensified a number of sustainability issues.
 High levels of consumption are fuelled by low, often subsidised, prices that do not correlate with their true production costs.

 Here we examine the investment risks linked to the over-reliance on intensively farmed animal products, offering strategies to mitigate this risk.
 Alongside this, the briefing reviews the investment opportunities presented by a transition towards more diverse sources of protein to capitalise on current market trends.

 The livestock sector currently accounts for 14.5% of greenhouse gas emissions (GHGs); more than the global transport sector.
 Research by Chatham House has indicated that it will not be possible to limit temperature rises to below 2°C – the goal agreed at UN climate talks in 2015 – if livestock production and consumption are not reduced.

 “It is critical for consumer-centric food and beverages companies…to focus on changing consumer preferences and adapt accordingly.
 This strategy will be essential to drive long term growth” – Forbes

-While there are efficiency gains to be made in production (for example, mixed crop-livestock systems to make best use of available land) and the potential of technical innovations that could reduce some detrimental impacts of livestock production (for example, adjustments to animal feed, and methane capture), they are limited and only part of the solution.
+While there are efficiency gains to be made in production (for example, mixed crop-livestock systems to make best use of available land) and the potential of technological innovations that could reduce some detrimental impacts of livestock production (for example, adjustments to animal feed, and methane capture), they are limited and only part of the solution.